 Are these really who we are?
 Or are they simply part of our journey, a title or life experience that will demonstrate what we are made of?
-I, my friend, will passionately argue the latter.
+I, my friend, will passionately argue for the latter.

-I was a booking agent of musicians in my 20’s when I married my boss.
+I was a booking agent for musicians in my 20’s when I married my boss.
 No, it was not one of these torrid affair workplace things.
 He was single as was I. First I was his girlfriend, then I became his wife.

 I felt as though I had to work even harder and be even better to be successful in the eyes of many.

 Do I give up when life gets difficult?